Deadline is February 3, 2020. Decisions will be made and applicants notified by early March.

 For PhD students who want to apply:

-- You must be a full-time PhD student in good academic standing at WPI
+- Must be a full-time PhD student in good academic standing at WPI

 - Projects can be in any research area and any location outside of the US, except that international students may not use this grant to conduct research in their home country

-- If selected, you will receive $5000 in stipend and up to $5000 towards lodging and transportation
+- Awardees will receive $5,000 in stipend (which may be taxable) and up to $5,000 towards lodging and transportation

 - Duration of the travel can be a minimum of 6 weeks and a maximum of 12 weeks

-- You agree to participate in pre-travel orientation and training, and to present on the results of your experience to the WPI community at the conclusion of the travel
+- Awardee agrees to participate in pre-travel orientation and training, and to make a presentation on their research after returning to WPI

 |Student||Department/Program||Advisor||host institution||research area|